• Skip to primary navigation

 Top tips

-- Let the batter rest before blending: it will yield softer flatbreads.
+• Let the batter rest a few minutes before cooking: it will yield softer flatbreads.

 FAQ